-- Investigative and experimental work. - · Individual and group activities. - · Problem-solving tasks. - Creative responses both within designing and making projects. - · Evaluation of existing products and systems. - Development of systems thinking and application of control concepts. - Taught inputs/demonstrations, e.g. to teach techniques. - Discussion, e.g. of technological issues and value judgments.
+- Investigative and experimental work - Individual and group activities - Problem-solving tasks - Creative responses both within designing and making projects - Evaluation of existing products and systems - Development of systems thinking and application of control concepts - Taught inputs/demonstrations, e.g. to teach techniques - Discussion, e.g. of technological issues and value judgments

-Homework is set weekly in accordance with the Homework Schedule and may be in the form of a design task to complete at home or revision of theory studied in class to be tested either on paper or orally.
-Homework topics form the basis of the examinations.
-Thus revision throughout the year in homework time helps students prepare for their examination.
+Homework is set weekly in accordance with the Homework Schedule and may be in the form of an Design task to complete at home or revision of theory studied in class to be tested either on paper or orally.
+Each lesson includes a good percentage of theory which students take down from the whiteboard and teacher, research independently and/or discuss as a class.
+These homework topics form the basis of the examinations.
+Thus, revision throughout the year in homework time helps students prepare for their examination.

 Students are assessed continuously in class on practical assignments.
+At the end of Term 3 they are examined on the whole year's work.
 The examination is a theory paper drawing on the concepts discussed in class and on the methods they have used to construct and complete practical work.
 Students may be asked in the examination to complete a design process.
-In this manner, both the theoretical and practical component can be assessed in the examination.
+In this manner, both the theoretical and practical components can be assessed in the examination.
+At the beginning of each lesson, some theory is taught and students present this in their design books.
+Once a subject has been introduced, students are required to research, specify and comment on their own designs, plan their making and answer questions, research topics and complete homework tasks.